J-Mara/Cyber_Final/README.md

 Daily log:
 -----
+12/16/21:
+Maret Rudin-Aulenbach: I finalized the header,

+12/15/21:
+Maret Rudin-Aulenbach: I added a login requirement to see the homepage, a vigenere cipher puzzle, html templates, and started work on the header.

 12/14/21:
 Maret Rudin-Aulenbach: fixed bugs, caught Jordan up on project (he missed a day), made small changes (such as adding password hashing), and added comments